AdobeDocs/target.pt-BR/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 >[!NOTE]
 >
->Embora o Adobe Target seja compatível com cookies de domínios cruzados próprios e de terceiros, apenas cookies próprios do Adobe Target são recomendados para RGPD e CCPA.
+>Although [!DNL Target] supports both first-party and third-party cross-domain cookies, first-party [!DNL Target] cookies only are recommended for GDPR and CCPA.

-### Como o Adobe Target aborda a administração de consentimento? {#section_C86BF5EE4FAA47039659850E7594A6BA}
+### How does [!DNL Target] handle consent management? {#section_C86BF5EE4FAA47039659850E7594A6BA}

 O RGPD e a CCPA não mudam quando você precisa obter o consentimento, mas como obtê-lo.
 A estratégia de consentimento de cada cliente depende de sua coleta de dados e práticas de uso, bem como da política de privacidade.
-O gerenciamento de consentimento não é suportado e não deve ser obtido por meio do Target para RGPD e CCPA.
+Consent management isn’t supported by and shouldn’t be achieved via [!DNL Target] for GDPR and CCPA.

-No momento, a Adobe não oferece uma solução de Administração de consentimento, mas há várias ferramentas em desenvolvimento no mercado para atender a alguns dos novos requisitos.
-Para obter mais informações sobre as ferramentas de privacidade em geral, consulte o [Relatório de fornecedores de tecnologia de privacidade de 2017](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) (2017 Privacy Tech Vendor Report) no site da International Association of Privacy Professionals (iaap).
+[!DNL Adobe]No momento, a não oferece uma solução de Administração de consentimento, mas há várias ferramentas em desenvolvimento no mercado para atender a alguns dos novos requisitos.
+For more information on privacy tools in general, including consent managers, see the [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) on the *International Association of Privacy Professionals (iaap)* website.

-O Adobe Target oferece suporte a funcionalidade de inclusão por meio do Adobe Launch, para fornecer apoio à sua estratégia de gerenciamento de consentimento.
-A funcionalidade de inclusão permite que os clientes controlem como e quando a tag do Adobe Target é acionada.
-Além disso, há uma opção por meio do Adobe Launch para pré-aprovar a tag do Adobe Target.
-O uso do Adobe Launch para gerenciar a inclusão é a abordagem recomendada.
-Existe ainda mais controle granular no Adobe Launch para ocultar elementos selecionados da sua página, antes do acionamento do Adobe Target, que pode ser útil como parte de sua estratégia de consentimento.
+[!DNL Target] fornece suporte à funcionalidade de aceitação para [!DNL Launch] fornecer suporte à estratégia de gerenciamento de consentimento.
+Opt-in functionality lets customers control how and when the [!DNL Target] tag is fired.
+There is also an option via [!DNL Launch] to pre-approve the [!DNL Target] tag.
+Using [!DNL Launch] to manage opt-in is the recommended approach.
+Further granular control exists in [!DNL Launch] to hide select elements of your page prior to the [!DNL Target] firing that might be helpful to leverage as part of your consent strategy.

-For more information on GDPR, CCPA and Adobe Launch, see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
-Além disso consulte a seção “Inclusão do Adobe Target e Adobe Launch” acima.
+For more information on GDPR, CCPA, and [!DNL Launch], see [The Adobe Privacy JavaScript Library and GDPR](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.html).
+Also, see the *Adobe Target and Experience Platform Launch opt-in* section above.

 ### O AdobePrivacy.js envia informações para a API do GDPR? {#section_1EB8A2BAAD31474C97C1D455F41DA739}